sunil-gumatimath/database-notebook/09-advanced-topics/views/README.md

 # Views: Virtual Tables

-This directory covers basic concepts of database views, which are virtual tables based on SQL queries.
+This directory contains a brief overview of database views (virtual tables defined by a SELECT) for simplifying queries and controlling access.

 ## Contents